pedromps/Sentiment-Prediction/README.md

 The model used as well as the data pre processing was taken from the book "Deep Learning With Python" by François Chollet

+The best results as off right now with this network are an accuracy of 87.09%.